lmaotrigine/heartbeat/book/src/getting-started/installation.md

 - `RUST_VERSION`: defaults to `alpine`, which is the latest stable.
 Please make sure to use an Alpine base since it allows the C runtime to be linked statically. `glibc`-based distros like Debian will make the final image a lot bigger.
-However, Heartbeat's [license] is GPL-compatible, should you wish to statically link against `glibc`.
+However, Heartbeat's [licence] is GPL-compatible, should you wish to statically link against `glibc`.
+(Please don't, though).
 - `FEATURES`: the features to enable in the resultant binary.
 By default, only the default feature set is enabled.
 The only relevant setting for overriding this is `sqlx-tls`, which allows you to connect to your PostgreSQL database over TLS.